ellisalgernon/PS-tmp/README.md

 > **PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.

-Your <ins>**downloads**</ins> can be stored on a different drive than the installation—this can even be an HDD.
+Your <ins>**downloads**</ins> can be stored on a different drive than the installation — this can even be an HDD.
 However, network and OneDrive locations are not supported.

-Once installation is complete, the downloaded files can technically be deleted.
-Still, it is recommended to keep them on an external drive if you are low on space, as they will be needed again when updating to a new version.
+Once installation is complete, the downloads folder can technically be deleted.
+However, it is recommended to keep them on an external drive if you are low on space, as they will be needed again when updating to a new version.
 Repairing the installation (by re-running it via WJ) typically only requires the downloads for any broken mods.

 ## 2.3 Other
 * **Windows**